max124125/Voron0-TinyM-/README.md

 Many parts of the older build went to the RXL printer including the 24v 15a power supply, Octopus Pro board, TMC2209 motor drivers, Custom Hotend, etc.

-The NEW design immediate changes (goal: functioning by end of November)
+The NEW design immediate changes (project started November 1st, goal is functioning by Mid december)
 - 2040 extrusions on corners
-- Aluminum braces at front (will act as reinforcment and also help square the frame)
+- Aluminum braces at front and back (will act as reinforcment and also help square the frame)
 - New build volume (120mm x 120mm(+20mm) x 115mm [extra room for nozzle wiper on Y])
 - Proper 8mm superflat Aluminum MIC6 voron0 bed (no more warping, however takes ~3mins too heat up)
 - Colour cordinated parts (Black and Blue themed, with 2020 slot inserts)